What types of roses are there? #

 Training: When growing up large arches or pergolas, twist the growth around the upright pillars to provide support and have maximum flower coverage.

 Pruning & Deadheading: Ramblers generally flower in flushes (the number of flushes depends on the variety), so wait for the flush to finish before deadheading.
-When it comes to pruning, it is important to remember that Ramblers flower on the previous years growth, so if the rose is pruned in spring you will remove all the new stems and end up with no flowers.
-The correct time to prune Ramblers is just after the last flush has finished flowering, as they will then start to produce new wood for the next years blooms.
+When it comes to pruning, it is important to remember that ramblers flower on the previous years growth, so if the rose is pruned in spring you will remove all the new stems and end up with no flowers.
+The correct time to prune ramblers is just after the last flush has finished flowering, as they will then start to produce new wood for the next years blooms.

 Alba Roses (Old Fashioned Roses) #

-Features: Alba roses flower in one large mid-summer flush, releasing an unrivalled fragrance.
-Alba Roses are most known for their important symbolism throughout history.
 The original Alba Rose is famously known as the White Rose of York, tracing its history back to the 1400s.
 A close relative, Alba Maxima Rose, was later adopted as the emblem of the Jacobites 1700s.

 Planting: Alba roses are very hardy, withstanding partial shade and poor soils, and so ideal additions to any garden.
 Incredibly healthy and vigorous growers, they have excellent disease resistance, and require little maintenance.